Skip to main content

 The inspection process

-The Council's garage has facilities to enable the operator to view the inspection while it is in progress.
+The Council’s garage has facilities to enable the operator to view the inspection while it is in progress.
 Operators are encouraged to use these facilities so that, if there is a dispute about a defect, the tester can show it to the operator.
-Testers will explain defects and advise on the other areas of concern, but any disputes as to the test outcomes and failures should be directed to the Workshop Team Manger in the first instance.
+Testers will explain defects and advise on the other areas of concern, but any disputes as to the test outcomes and failures should be directed to the Workshop Team Manager in the first instance.

 Disputes